How to Write an After-Action Report [+Template]

 After-Action Report Examples

 Diverse organizations have found success with after-action reports, and many of these organizational templates are available online for free.
-Be advised that relying on someone else’s plan might not work for your company, but the following examples can offer inspiration and ideas for your own AAR format.
+Be advised that relying on someone else’s plan might not work for your company since so many specific variables will differ.
+You can look to the structure of the template itself for general guidance, or use the following examples for inspiration and ideas for your own AAR format.

 Looking Inward, Facing Outward